StreisandEffect/streisand/README.md

 **Note:** Running Streisand against an existing server can be a destructive action!
 You will be potentially overwriting configuration files and must be certain that you are affecting the correct machine.

+### Noninteractive Deployment (Advanced) ###

+Alternative scripts and configuration file examples are provided for noninteractive deployment, in which all of the required information is passed on the command line or in a configuration file.

+Example configuration files are found under `global_vars/noninteractive`.
+Copy and edit the desired parameters, such as providing API tokens and other choices, and then run the appropriate script.

+To deploy a new Streisand server:

+      deploy/streisand-new-cloud-server.sh \
+        --provider digitalocean \
+        --site-config global_vars/noninteractive/digitalocean-site.yml

+To run the Streisand provisioning on the local machine:

+      deploy/streisand-local.sh \
+        --site-config global_vars/noninteractive/local-site.yml

+To run the Streisand provisioning against an existing server:

+      deploy/streisand-existing-cloud-server.sh \
+        --ip-address 10.10.10.10 \
+        --ssh-user root \
+        --site-config global_vars/noninteractive/digitalocean-site.yml

 Upcoming Features
 -----------------
 * Easier setup.